Recuay province

-The Recuay Province is one of twenty provinces of the Ancash Region in Peru.
+Recuay is one of twenty provinces of the Ancash Region in Peru.
 Its seat is the town of Recuay.

 Geography

 The southern parts of the Cordillera Blanca and the Cordillera Negra traverse the province.
 Some of the highest peaks of the province are listed below:

 Qiruqucha is one of the largest lakes of the province.

 Political division

 Recuay is divided into ten districts, which are: